MikeyBurkman/mdless/README.md

 ## Usage
 `md README.md`

 Navigating is done like in `less` in bash.
+(It's not actually using less)